Wilter Palma II

 Wilter "Sharky" Wee Palma II, (born August 4, 1982) is a Filipino politician from the province of Zamboanga Sibugay.
 He is served as a Member of the Philippine House of Representatives representing the First District of Zamboanga Sibugay from 2016 to 2022.
-He is the son of incumbent Representative Wilter Palma.
+He is the son of former Representative Wilter Palma.

 Political career

 Palma was first elected to Congress in 2016, and was reelected in 2019.
 Although eligible for a third mandate, Palma opted to run for governor to replace his father, Wilter Palma.
 He was defeated by fellow Zamboanga Sibugay representative Dulce Ann Hofer.